• Rash icon insinuating that Lavengel treats, soothes, and heals rashes and dermatitis

 Acute Moist Dermatitis (Hotspot)

-Acute moist dermatitis, also called pyotraumatic dermatitis or, more commonly, "hotspot," is similar to acral lick dermatitis in that it appears and worsens after a dog licks, scratches, and chews at an itchy area.
+Acute moist dermatitis, also called pyotraumatic dermatitis or, more commonly, "hot spot," is similar to acral lick dermatitis in that it appears and worsens after a dog licks, scratches, and chews at an itchy area.
 The area appears red, raw, and often shiny.

 Hot spots can appear suddenly and generally arise due to allergies, cuts, bee stings, parasites, and other irritations.
 If left untreated, the broken skin and moist environment form a perfect breeding ground for bacteria and yeast.